RoboticAgents/project4/README.md

    ros2 topic info /scan
    ros2 topic info /cmd_vel
    ```

+   > **Note:** You may see a message like `selected interface "lo" is not multicast-capable: disabling multicast`.
+This is normal inside Docker — all nodes are in the same container, so communication works fine without multicast.

    Notice which nodes are publishing and subscribing to each topic — for example, the Gazebo simulation publishes `/scan` (lidar data), and Cartographer subscribes to it to build the map.
 The teleop node publishes to `/cmd_vel`, which the simulation subscribes to for motor control.